Jbrunn/twitter-sample-mongo/README.md

 #### Enter your Twitter Credentials

-	The file Stream.java contains four private static final string variables corresponding to the twitter credentials made during app creation.
+	The file Stream.java contains four private static final string variables corresponding to the twitter credentials made during app creation (you need to have a twitter account and then create a new app, then generate the necessary keys).

 #### Run from Command Line
-	This project is maven enable project and can be run by command prompt also.
+s
 *	Install mongodb in your local machine.
 *	Open Terminal or Command prompt reach to the Project folder where your *pom.xml* file is kept.
 *	Type *mvn clean* to clean the project and *mvn install* to run the project